Avg: 3.9 from 54 votes

 Yet another beautiful, perfect route -- I think it's the Witch's analog to the Don Juan Wall: shorter, and perhaps easier, but more heart-pounding and intense.
 The crux pitch is one of the most exceptional corners I've ever climbed -- super technical, sustained, devious, and full of committing moves above fiddly gear.

 P1: Begin at a small left-facing left-leaning loose-ish flake system.
-Place some uninspiring gear (I believe there's a shitty pin as well), then perform some committing moves up and right onto the face.
-A few desperate moves to a thank-God clip.
+Place some uninspiring gear (I believe there's a shifty pin as well), then perform some committing moves up and right onto the face.
+A few tense moments lead to a thank-God clip.
 A fall before this bolt would be at best violent and at worst catastrophic.
-Wander right, then back left and up to a second bolt (crux, 5.11a, er, 5.10a).
+Wander right, then back left and up to a second bolt (crux, 5.10a).
 Continue up to a crack and belay at a stance.

 P2: Enter the long left-facing corner system.
-Climb this system at desperate, difficult 5.11, er, 5.10.
+Climb this system at desperate, difficult 5.10.
 Belay at another obvious stance.

 P3: Climb a short 5.8 pitch up an overhanging flake system.
-Do NOT link this into the next pitch (when things look really hard, stop).
+I recommend not linking this into the next pitch (when things look really hard, stop).

 Descend north - see the Witch description for more info.